Crisp and Co. Banner Image

 Mediation involves both parties sitting down with a trained neutral mediator to discuss the relevant issues and agree a mutually acceptable solution.
 Collaborative law involves both parties meeting, each supported by their own solicitor trained in collaborative law to negotiate a solution each party can accept.

 Both methods can make it much faster, less expensive and, crucially, less confrontational to resolve cohabitation disputes.
-As well as being less stressful, this can allow you to maintain a better relationship, which can be essential if you are still cohabitating or have children you will need to continue parenting together.
+As well as being less stressful, this can allow you to maintain a better relationship, which can be essential if you are still cohabiting or have children you will need to continue parenting together.

 Separation for cohabiting couples